cristiantobol/developer-toolcamp/session_07_npm.md

 Finding and working with NPM packages

 **Hands on session:**
-Using Lodash for common tasks
-Using Moment to format dates
+Using Lodash for common tasks and using Moment to format dates

 <a name="lodash"></a>
 ## What is Lodash?